 The high-tensity competition of the modern entertainment industry induces video game animations to look ever more fascinating.
-A gamer should be able to effortlessly dive as deep as possible into virtual worlds and attain full control over their alter-ego character and the surrounding virtual reality.
-Seeing the character from a third-person point of view, they are free to manipulate the camera whatever way they like, rotating it in every angle to see things from different perspectives.
+A gamer should be able to effortlessly dive as deep as possible into virtual worlds.
+Also, they should attain full control over their alter-ego character and the surrounding virtual reality.
+Seeing the character from a third-person point of view, they are free to manipulate the camera in whatever way they like, rotating it at every angle to see things from different perspectives.

 Thus, game developers are obliged by the modern extremely critical gaming communities of players to consider every possible flaw of their three-dimensional worlds, paying close attention to details to make sure that all the objects stay integral from any angle.